 Identify the cause

-I recommend getting tested for Helicobacter pylori either with a breath test, or even better stool antigen test, this bacterial infection occurs in the stomach and will lower your ability to produce stomach acid.
+I recommend getting tested for Helicobacter pylori either with a breath test, or even better the GI Map test, this bacterial infection occurs in the stomach and will lower your ability to produce stomach acid.
 There are many studies associating Helicobacter pylori with reflux and also autoimmune conditions like Hashimoto’s, skin conditions such as Acne Rosacea, hormone imbalances, and the many other health problems associated with low stomach acid.

 Also, test for Small Intestinal Bacterial Overgrowth (SIBO), this is the number one cause of Irritable Bowel Syndrome (IBS) symptoms, and the methane and hydrogen gas that these bacteria produce creates a lot of bloating.
 Reflux, diarrhea, constipation are all associated with SIBO.

 A breath test that you can do at home can identify SIBO, this can be ordered through Planet Naturopath and if you are positive for SIBO you will be given a treatment plan to eliminate it naturally.